Frequently Asked Questions

 -

 Rolfing is designed to create lasting change, not temporary relief.
+Many people receive the most change during the 6 months after their 10 series.

 Results often continue to evolve after sessions as your body: